What are Trading Holidays?

 Introduction

-The trading holiday is declared by SEBI and Govt. of India.
+The trading holiday is declared by SEBI and Government of India.
 This is one of the most important things to know about trading holidays in India.
-Do you know why trading holidays are declared?

 Trading holidays occur when the stock markets are closed on a particular day.
 A special holiday is a day on which no trading can occur on any market.
 The government usually declares these days to allow for public holidays in India or accommodate religious festivals.